-- Set the input field of WM_HINTS to ${\tt True}$ and actually have the input focus in one of their top-level windows - Set the input field of WM_HINTS to False and have received a suitable event as described in the section called "Input Focus". - Have received a WM_TAKE_FOCUS message as described in the section called "Input Focus".
+- Set the input field of WM_HINTS to ${\tt True}$ and actually have the input focus in one of their top-level windows - Set the input field of WM_HINTS to False and have received a suitable event as described in Input Focus. - Have received a WM_TAKE_FOCUS message as described in Input Focus.

 Clients should not warp the pointer in an attempt to transfer the focus; they should set the focus and leave the pointer alone.
-For further information, see the section called "The Pointer".
+For further information, see The Pointer.